Buuchia/CCS_blog/posts/Homework.md

 </script>

 This week I choose the work call [Float and Bounce](https://www.floatbounce.com/).
+I try making one circle first to see if I can add gradient to it, and make it bounce or not.
-Using **mouseIsPressed** function to create circle when the mouse is pressed.
+Using `mouseIsPressed()` function to create circle when the mouse is pressed.
 <iframe id="float_bounce_01" src="https://editor.p5js.org/Buuchia/full/dQtuHGwJP"></iframe>

 <script type="module">